Bonds are rapidly taking over the global investment space, as more investors find unlimited investment options in the bonds market.

 In a nutshell, a bond is a loan type where the bond issuer is the borrower, while the investors or bond purchasers are the lenders.

 Essentially, bonds are utilized due to the substantial figures that revolve around borrowing by corporations and governments.
-It would, therefore, be almost impossible for a single lender to raise the amounts of capital needed by these institutions.
+Therefore, it would be almost impossible for a single lender to raise the amounts of capital needed by these institutions.

 As a result, multiple loans from various stakeholders (bond purchasers/investors) are packaged into one bond agreement.

-For example, if the government of the UK has a project worth £10 million, it might decide to issue an offering to sell bonds in support of the project.
+For example, if the UK government has a project worth £10 million, it might decide to issue an offering to sell bonds in support of the project.
 The government might offer to sell 1,000 bonds under this agreement with a face value of £10,000 each.

 Face value, in this case, is the price of the bond when it is first issued.
-Upon the issuance of these bonds, the government is responsible for the determination of the interest rate (coupon) of the bond based on such factors as the prevailing rates in the marketplace.
+Upon the issuance of these bonds, the government is responsible for determining the interest rate (coupon) of the bond based on such factors as the prevailing rates in the marketplace.

 The government will also determine the maturity date of these bonds.

-The bonds market provides multiple types of bonds that are categorized into three criteria, including the type of issuer, interest rate, and the lifetime of a bond.
+The bonds market provides multiple types of bonds categorized into three criteria, including the type of issuer, interest rate, and the lifetime of a bond.

 Category by the Kind of Issuer